Crayola Colored Pencils

 Packaging and Presentation – 1.5/5

 As with most of Crayola’s offerings, these come in a cardboard case.
 It can be somewhat flimsy and it is not the best for protection purposes but the relative strength of the pencils themselves will hopefully alleviate this flaw.
-The pencils’ outside is the application color and the color and brand is stamped on the outside.
+The pencils’ outside is the application color and the color and brand are stamped on the outside.
+These are fairly boring in design.

 Cost – 4/5